 Prerequisite: Geometry Proficiency AND MTH 108 (C or better), or appropriate score on CLC Math Placement Test, or Math ACT, or Math SAT.

-Prerequisite: MTH 108 (C or better)–OR–appropriate score on CLC Math Placement Test, Math ACT, or Math SAT.
+Prerequisite: MTH 108 (or higher math level) C or better, or appropriate score on CLC Math Placement Test, Math SAT, or MATH ACT

 This course is primarily for students who intend to take MTH 145 Calculus and Analytic Geometry I. Trigonometry topics include, but are not limited to: trigonometric functions and their graphs, trigonometric identities and equations, and applications of trigonometry.
 Modeling and problem solving will be implemented throughout the course.
 NOTE: A specific graphing calculator is required for this course.
 Contact EMPS division office for details.